developer-zebra/developer-zebra-site/src/datawedge/11-0/guide/about/index.md

 ## New in DataWedge 11.0

+- New [Managed Configurations](../managed-config) to remotely configure DataWedge through an EMM (Enterprise Mobility Management) system.

+---

+## Version History

+### Added in DataWedge 8.2

 - [Multiple scanner support](../input/barcode/#scannerselection) added for different scanners to be used interchangeably without the need for manual configuration.
 - New DataWedge intent APIs:
   - [Notify](../api/notify) - play notification sound(s) on connected Bluetooth scanners with RSM (Remote Scanner Management).